ps1dr3x/lachesis/README.md

   DefaultLimitNOFILE=99999
   ```

-Note: To make the modification effective, a reboot is needed.
+Note: to make sure the modification is effective, a reboot is recommended.
 The current limits can be checked using the commands:

 ```bash
 ulimit -Hn #hard